Lemon Curd Bars

 Thanks so much Anne!

 Lemon curd is seriously one of my favorites and in these bars with the oats and brown sugar….YUM!
-I can only imagine the flavor is AMAZING!
+The flavor is AMAZING!

 Thanks so much Kelly!
 It really is a great bar!

 These beautiful little lemon curd bars remind me of summer picnics!
-I LOVE! the oatmeal base, they look so delicious and a little crunchy ! 🙂
+I LOVE! the oatmeal base, they were so delicious and a little crunchy ! 🙂

 They are crunchy around the edges which is one of my favorite parts!
 Thanks Analida!